Center for Advanced Hindsight

 M-tiba Calendar

-The focus on making people happier, healthier, & wealthier via behavioral science aligns with our focus on creating products that make people happy.
-Behavioral science & design are rooted in influencing human thought, behavior, & decision-making.
-Given this parallel, we were glad to work on this project.
+The Center focuses on making people happier, healthier, and wealthier through behavioral science—a mission that closely aligns with our own focus on creating products that bring people joy.
+Both behavioral science and design are centered on shaping human thought, behavior, and decision-making.
+Given this natural synergy, we were excited to contribute to the project.

-You can understand the project better through the illustrations utilised in the calendar.
-They were created by their Lab artist Matt Trower and us.
+You can get a deeper sense of the project through the illustrations featured in the calendar, which were co-created by the Center’s Lab artist, Matt Trower, and our team.

-It was important that the calendar had a modern & clean look, along with a sense of urgency & sternness.
-Visibility of text was important so we chose a low-contrast geometric sans-serif typeface.
-This allowed us capture both the required tone while making it easier for the women to read.
+It was also essential that the calendar felt modern and clean, while subtly conveying a sense of urgency and seriousness.
+Text visibility was a key consideration, so we selected a low-contrast geometric sans-serif typeface.
+This choice balanced the need for readability with the desired tone, making it easier for the women to interact with the calendar consistently.